luigifab/openmage-sentry/README.md

 # sentry

 This is a fork.
-I think it works.
 DSN JS not yet implemented.

 ![Screenshot](images/sentry.png?raw=true)

-**This new version is fully incompatible with previous ones.**

-Run the following queries to update and delete old configuration values:
+Run the following queries to update and delete old configuration values (to v2+):
 ```sql
 UPDATE core_config_data SET path = REPLACE(path, "/amg-sentry/", "/sentry/") WHERE path LIKE "%/amg-sentry/%";
 UPDATE core_config_data SET path = REPLACE(path, "-", "_") WHERE path LIKE "%/sentry/%";